alexiosc/cft/notes/easter-2019-changes.md

 * 24-bit address bus.
 Upgraded from 16 bits (and from 21 bits with SMB).
 * 16-bit data bus.

+### Timing

+Timing simplified with more things registered.
+Clocks are still four phase.
+The negative edge of each phase signals the following:

+## CLK1

+The microcode address vector is loaded from various sources:

+* µPC
+* IDX[1:0]
+* COND
+* reserved input
+* IR[15:7]
+* IRQSUC

+RSTHOLD is asynchronous and is not registered.
+This causes no hazards becausae the RSTHOLD microprogram takes no other inputs into consideration.

+Preconditions:

+* µPC has incremented and stabilised before CLK1.
+* All control store inputs have stabilised by end of CLK4.

+Once the address vector is set, the microcode store fetches the control vector.
+This takes 70ns, which is longer than one clock phase.

+## CLK2

+Control vector fetch continues.
+Around 70ns after the address vector is set, the microcode store will have fetched the control vector and the control store will have valid outputs.

+## CLK3

+The control vector is registered and output to the processor.
+Bus transactions begin here.

+This happens ~125ns after the address vector has been set, so enough time for the control store to fetch the control vector and avoid any chance of metastability.

+## CLK4

+Bus transactions continue.
+The rising edge of CLK4 signals writes.
+This implies WSTB and its complex generating circuitry is no longer required and may be dropped.

 ### Registers

 * PC